oelizondo/Sofia/readme.md

 If you pass ```angular``` as the second parameter, Sofia creates the necessary folders and installs Angular and angular-route via CDN.
 If you don't like this approach, no worries, Bower comes with Sofia, so locally installing Angular is easy.

+###Templates

+In version 0.2.0, passing ```landing``` as a second paramater builds a a whole landing page for you, including some styles that are recommended for landing websites.
+In the future, we hope to bring you different templates.

 ###Bower
 Sofia comes with [Bower](http://bower.io/), if you already have it installed, then there is nothing to worry about.
 If you don't have Bower you'll be prompted to install it.
 Bower installs Skeleton by default, but you can remove it via: